Rogernomics

-Rogernomics were the neoliberal economic policies promoted by Roger Douglas, the Minister of Finance (1984–1988) in the Fourth Labour Government of New Zealand of 26 July 1984 to 2 November 1990.
+Rogernomics (a portmanteau of Roger and economics modelled on Reaganomics) were the neoliberal economic reforms promoted by Roger Douglas, the Minister of Finance between 1984 and 1988 in the Fourth Labour Government of New Zealand.
 Rogernomics featured market-led restructuring and deregulation and the control of inflation through tight monetary policy, accompanied by a floating exchange-rate and reductions in the fiscal deficit.

+During the early 1980s, Douglas transitioned from a traditional Labour politician advocating for economic interventionism to a proponent of neoliberal economics.
+After the Labour Party won government in 1984, Douglas and his associates implemented major policies including a 20% devaluation of the dollar, corporatisation of state-owned business, removal of subsidies to industries (particularly agricultural subsidies), reduction of tariff protection, and a significant overhaul of the tax system.
+Tax cuts were implemented, and a Goods and Services Tax (initially set at 10%) was introduced.

-Douglas came from a background of (left-wing) Labour Party politics.
-His adoption of policies more usually associated with the political right (or New Right), and their implementation by the Fourth Labour Government, became the subject of lasting controversy.
+Rogernomics represented a sharp departure from the post-war political consensus that emphasised heavy interventionism, protectionism, and full employment.
+Instead, it embraced principles of small government, balanced budgets, and free market policies influenced by the Chicago school of economics.
+Douglas' adoption of policies more usually associated with the political right (or New Right), and their implementation by the Fourth Labour Government, became the subject of lasting controversy.

+While proponents argued that Rogernomics brought about positive changes such as single-digit inflation and reduced tax rates, critics highlighted social challenges, including rising poverty and unemployment.
+The legacy of Rogernomics continues to shape discussions on economic policy in New Zealand.

 Etymology

 In February 1985, journalists at the New Zealand Listener coined the term Rogernomics as a portmanteau of Roger and economics.
 It echoes "Reaganomics", similar neoliberal economic policies promoted by United States President Ronald Reagan in the 1980s.